Nadjim Abdou: Millwall

-In the 2011–12 season, Abdou started out when he came on as a substitute at the start of the season.
-Abdou soon continued to establish himself in the first team, playing in the midfield position for the side.
-During the season, he faced injury concerns on three occasions.
-Despite this, Abdou continued to be featured in the first team for the side and was praised by Manager Jackett.
+The start of the 2011–12 season saw Abdou receiving his playing time, coming from the substitute bench.
+He soon continued to establish himself in the first team, playing in the midfield position for Millwall.
+Throughout the 2011–12 season, Abdou faced his own injury concerns on three separate occasions.
+Despite this, he continued to be featured in the first team for the club and was praised by manager Jackett.
 In April 2012, Abdou was named as the club's Player of the Year for the 2011–12 season after a vote by Millwall's supporters.
-"I would like to thank all the fans who voted for me, and my team mates as well because this is a team game," he said after hearing of the award.
-At the end of the 2011–12 season, making forty–five appearances for the side, the club began talks with Abdou over a new contract.
+Upon hearing the award, he said: "I would like to thank all the fans who voted for me, and my team mates as well because this is a team game".
+At the end of the 2011–12 season, Abdou made forty–five appearances in all competitions.
+Shortly after, Millwall began talks with the player over a new contract.
 Following this, it was reported that Abdou received treatment over his injury he sustained over the summer.

-In the 2012–13 season, Abdou continued to establish himself in the first team, playing in the midfield position for the side and formed a partnership with Josh Wright.
-During a match against Bolton Wanderers on 6 October 2012, Abdou suffered ankle injury and played through the game, as Millwall won 2–1.
-He soon recovered after a two weeks international break and started the whole game, in a 2–2 draw against rivals, Crystal Palace on 20 October 2012.
-Following this, Abdou signed a two–year contract with the club, keeping him until 2015.
+In the 2012–13 season, Abdou continued to establish himself in the first team, playing in the midfield position for Millwall and formed a partnership with Josh Wright.
+During a match against Bolton Wanderers on 6 October 2012, he suffered ankle injury and played through the game, as the club won 2–1.
+Abdou soon recovered after a two weeks international break and started the whole game, in a 2–2 draw against rivals, Crystal Palace on 20 October 2012.
+Following this, Abdou signed a two–year contract with Millwall, keeping him until 2015.
 After missing two matches in mid–December, due to suspension and given a compassionate leave, Abdou then appointed as a captain in a FA Cup match, in a 1–0 win over Preston North End.
 After the match, he said that given the captaincy was an honour for him.
-He again captained the side once again on 16 February 2013 against Luton Town in the fifth round of the FA Cup and beat them 3–0 to progress to the next round.
-Three days later on 19 February 2013, Abdou captained the side for the third time this season, in a 5–1 loss against Peterborough United on 16 February 2013.
-AManager Jackett mentioned Abdou in the post-game interview, quoting: "You could see the danger from the sidelines – not enough players on the pitch could sense that danger and were able to react or cut the ball out – probably Jimmy Abdou apart."
-After appearing two matches as an unused substitute in early–April, Abdou scored on his return to the starting line-up, in a 2–1 loss against Sheffield Wednesday on 9 April 2013.
-At the end of the 2012–13 season, making 39 appearances and scoring once, Kenny Jackett, a manager who signed him, left the club.
+He again captained the club once again on 16 February 2013 against Luton Town in the fifth round of the FA Cup and beat them 3–0 to progress to the next round.
+Three days later on 19 February 2013, Abdou captained Millwall for the third time this season, in a 5–1 loss against Peterborough United on 16 February 2013.
+Manager Jackett mentioned Abdou in the post-game interview, quoting: "You could see the danger from the sidelines – not enough players on the pitch could sense that danger and were able to react or cut the ball out – probably Jimmy Abdou apart."
+After appearing two matches as an unused substitute in early–April, he scored on his return to the starting line-up, in a 2–1 loss against Sheffield Wednesday on 9 April 2013.
+At the end of the 2012–13 season, Abdou made thirty–nine appearances and scoring once in all competitions.
+However, Kenny Jackett, a manager who signed him, left the club.